Macquarie Telecom & Interactive Intelligence NPS Event

 Watch the ‘What is NPS score’ video produced by Macquarie Technology Group

 In short, a Net Promoter Score (NPS) is a loyalty metric developed by Fred Reichheld, Bain & Company and Satmetrix, used to measure the most important asset a company has – its customers.
 Put simply, a company asks its customers one question: Using a 0-10 scale, “How likely is it that you would recommend our company to your friends or colleagues?”.

 In fact, a NPS can offer insight into the health of a company.
 If the net profits are coming from unhappy customers, or detractors, the company is positioned in a much more tenuous position than if the profits were coming from satisfied customers, or promoters.
 By nature, detractors will take their business to another company when given the opportunity to do so.

 Thinking about implementing an NPS score for your business?

 1. Your company needs to commit to measuring your customers’ answer to the question, “How likely are you to recommend us?” for the first 6 to 12 months.
 Be sure to capture enough information to define your customer bases’ satisfaction ratings.

 2. Next, focus on how your company manages customer experience.
 Identify problems, link the results to KPIs, and embed them into your employee’s role.
 It’s a good metric to know whether the initiative is working.

 3. Senior management needs to be on board.
 Have your top people using NPS scoring in their communication and strategy to integrate it into the core of the company’s mission.

 4. Finally, make it a company-wide metric of success.
-Macquarie Telecom Group found, it can be a great motivator across teams and departments.
+Macquarie Technology Group found, it can be a great motivator across teams and departments.